yuichi110/drawlib_docs/v0_1/docs/source/manual/foundations/canvas/doc.rst

 * APIs for drawing text.
 * Utility APIs that require canvas information.

-This page focuses on the first category, while the other topics are covered in separate pages.
+This page focuses specifically on the APIs for managing the canvas itself, while other categories are covered in separate documentation sections.

-The first category provides the following APIs:

-* ``config()``: Configures the canvas, allowing adjustments such as size and background color.
+* ``config()``: Configures the canvas by adjusting parameters such as size and background color.
-* ``save()``: Exports the canvas to an image file.
+* ``save()``: Exports the current canvas as an image file.
-* ``clear()``: Resets the canvas state, wiping all configurations and drawn objects.
+* ``clear()``: Resets the canvas state by clearing all configurations and drawn objects.

-Both config() and save() are essential functions introduced in the introductory pages.
+Both ``config()`` and ``save()`` are essential functions discussed in the introductory pages, as they are fundamental for creating illustrations.
-They are necessary for creating illustrations. clear() is used when you wish to refresh the canvas state.
+``clear()`` is useful when you need to refresh the canvas state, especially within scripts that create multiple illustrations sequentially.
-It's particularly useful when drawing multiple illustrations within a single script file.
-However, we recommend adhering to the guideline of one illustration per script file.
+However, it's recommended to adhere to the guideline of having one illustration per script file.
-By following this recommendation, there's no need to call clear().
+By following this recommendation, there's typically no need to explicitly call ``clear()``.

 config()
 ===========

-The ``config()`` API is responsible for managing various canvas configurations, including:
+The ``config()`` API in drawlib manages various canvas configurations, encompassing:

-* Size (width, height)
+* Size (width, height): Specifies the dimensions of the canvas in coordinate units.
-* DPI (resolution)
-* Grid
+* DPI (resolution): Sets the Dots Per Inch for the canvas, influencing image clarity.
+* Grid: Enables a grid overlay on the canvas for visual alignment assistance.
-* Canvas color (background color)
+* Canvas color (background color): Defines the background color of the canvas.
-* Theme
+* Theme: Applies predefined styles across drawings, including item colors and line thicknesses.

-We'll begin with the grid settings since they are foundational and utilized in other topics.
+We'll start with an exploration of grid settings, as they form the foundational basis and are used in conjunction with other configuration options.

 Configuring Canvas Grid
 -------------------------